jessecalton/WatchNext/README.md

 ## Environment

-To access all of WatchNext's features, you will need an [OMDB API](http://www.omdbapi.com) account and a Twilio phone number for the SMS functionality
+To access all of WatchNext's features, you will need an [OMDB API](http://www.omdbapi.com) account and a [Twilio phone number]https://www.twilio.com/sms for the SMS functionality.

 Create a `.env` file in the WatchNext directory.
 Put the following keys and values in your `.env` file: